Rust is quickly cementing itself as the language of choice for writing

 my local machine I *never use grep

-You can see my config for many of these tools in my dotfiles on Github.
+You can see my config for many of these tools in my dotfiles.

 Alacritty is now my terminal emulator of choice after lengthy stints